 Additionally, use the posts section to add updated promotions about the company.

 Google protects verified listings from having duplicates created.
-However, if a page is found before the company sets up a profile, removing a duplicate listing is vital.
-Deleting or merging a duplicate is simple if company ownership is proven.
+However, if a page is found before the company sets up a profile, it’s vital to remove a duplicate listing.
+The process for deleting or merging a duplicate is simple if company ownership is proven.
 Log into the GBP and go to the Account Summary.
 Choose “Delete this Listing.”

 This will remove the listing.
 As long as the verified version remains, there shouldn’t be an issue.